Tenkiller State Park

 Tenkiller State Park is known as Oklahoma's “heaven in the hills.”
 The sparkling blue waters of Lake Tenkiller offer water enthusiasts an abundance of recreational opportunities between 130 miles of shoreline and 13,000 surface acres.
 The park’s plentiful amenities make it a favorite destination for all ages.

 Tenkiller State Park in Vian is a haven for all water sports including water skiing, fishing, boating, tubing and scuba diving.
 Outdoor facilities include a volleyball court, basketball court, two playground areas, four group picnic pavilions and 172 picnic tables.
-The outdoor swimming pool is available to all guests for a small fee, and includes a water slide, handicap-accessible restrooms and lounge chairs.
-Additional amenities include a community building, kids' fishing pond, three hiking trails and the Driftwood Nature Center.
+An outdoor swimming pool is available to guests staying at the park for a small fee and includes a water slide and splash pad.
+Additional amenities include a community building, three hiking trails and the Driftwood Nature Center.

 Lake Tenkiller is considered one of the best places in the state to go scuba diving, as its waters are clear from eight to 28 feet.
 Tenkiller Scuba Park is a diver's dream, with a sunken airplane fuselage, school bus, helicopter and two boats to explore underwater.
 In some areas of the lake, divers can see the remains of homesteads and artifacts left behind from before the lake was formed.
-The Tenkiller dive area, Fisherman's Point, requires an entry fee of $5 per vehicle.
-This area also provides access to a swim beach, boat ramp and lakeside tent camping.
+The Fisherman's Point Area provides access to a swim beach, boat ramp and lakeside tent camping.
 The lake's underwater terrain ranges from mildly sloping hills to rock cliffs, and the water goes up to 165 feet deep in places.
 With an Oklahoma fishing license, divers can try their luck at spear fishing for non-game fish.
 Two diving pro shops, Gene's Aqua Pro and Nautical Adventures, are located on the lake and offer training, certification and equipment rental.

 Tenkiller State Park offers RV and tent sites scattered between 10 campgrounds.
 Online reservations must be made for the RV and tent campsites.
 Primitive campgrounds include Bluff View, Cedar Ridge, Eagle Point, Fisherman’s Point, Goose Neck Bend North and South and Hickory Flats.
 RV campgrounds with 30-amp electric and water hookups include Blue Jay Knob and Flying Squirrel.
 The Shady Grove and Fox Squirrel campgrounds both offer full hookups, with 50-amp electric service.
 A total of seven comfort stations with restrooms and showers are available in the park, and there are two on-site waste dump stations.